artificial-experience/marlware/README.md

 As I keep learning and growing, I have plans to beef up Marl-Revamped-QMIX.
 I'm looking to integrate it with cool technologies like Nvidia Isaac Gym and AWS Cloud services.
 This should make it a pretty handy tool for anyone interested in MARL.

-## Development Process

-When it comes to the development process, organization is key.
-That's why you'll find all the stable code on the `main` branch.
-This is the go-to place if you're looking for tried and tested pieces of the project to learn from or to use as a basis for your own work.

-The real action happens on the `dev` branch.
-This is where I'm constantly working on new ideas, tweaking existing ones, and generally pushing the boundaries of what Marl-Revamped-QMIX can do.
-Keep in mind, things on the `dev` branch are always a work-in-progress, so you might encounter a few rough edges.

-In essence, `main` is for stability and `dev` is for innovation.
-Feel free to explore both branches and contribute as you see fit.
-Remember, every bit of feedback or suggestion helps make the project better!

 ## What Is QMIX?

 QMIX is a renowned value-based method in the sphere of MARL, acclaimed for its superior performance in a range of cooperative multi-agent reinforcement learning scenarios.
 It cleverly combines a centralized critic with decentralized actors, allowing for effective, tractable solutions to multi-agent tasks.